xluxeq/GPT2-Telegram-Chatbot/README.md

 Please see the python file.

-Install gpt-2 as normal,
+1. Install gpt-2 as normal,

-Place this file in src/
+2. Place this file in src/

-Install python-telegram-bot through python pip
+3. Install python-telegram-bot through python-pip

-Input your bot key in the python file.
+4. Input your bot key in the python file.

 For quick reference: